Hussian College: History

 As Dove retired, he appointed Bruce Wartman as president in July 2010 with the intention to train his predecessor as he reduced his responsibilities.
 Dove's health began to suffer and he decided to sell the institution in 2011 to Education Equities, LLC.
 With the change of ownership, a formal board of directors was established and a strategic plan for the institution was created based on a needs assessment of the modern job market and professional art community.
 The planning process included introducing new institutional policies, introducing new digital media curriculum, hiring more faculty, and transitioning the institution to collegiate status.

 In September 2011, Hussian submitted an application to become a degree-granting institution with the Pennsylvania Department of Education.
 This decision was made based on feedback from industry advisors, alumni, and prospective students that the BFA degree was more desirable in the industry and more indicative of the program rigor of the 4-year AST program.

 In May 2012, Bruce Wartman stepped down from the position of president.
 Alan Garfield served as interim president for three months while the board of directors conducted a search.
 In August 2012, Melissa Morgan, who was acting as Dean of Academic Affairs, was appointed president.

 In November 2013, Hussian was granted the ability to begin conferring a Bachelor of Fine Arts (BFA) degree by the Pennsylvania Department of Education and immediately began the approval process with ACCSC.
 In January 2014, Hussian received approval to add the BFA to Hussian's list of ACCSC approved programs.
-In January 2015 Hussian College received final approvals from the Commonwealth of Pennsylvania and ACCSC to change the institution name from “Hussian School of Art” to “Hussian College.”
+In January 2015 Hussian College received final approvals from the Commonwealth of Pennsylvania and ACCSC to change the institution name from Hussian School of Art to Hussian College.

+Closure

+In August 2023, the college abruptly announced that it was no longer enrolling students and was closing.
+Its board of trustees voted to close the college after finding "that the financial distress of the college was much deeper than previously reported and there is no way forward."

 Notable alumni

 Notable alumni of the Hussian School of Art include 1950s Marvel Comics artist Joe Maneely, and his classmate George Ward, an artist for periodicals including the Philadelphia Bulletin and the New York Daily News, and a 1950s assistant on Walt Kelly's comic strip Pogo.
+Arif Zahir, the voice since 2021 of Family Guy character Cleveland Brown attended the Los Angeles campus.